 Elite sports people have an enormous drive to compete and to succeed in any given sporting arena.

-And when one thinks about the success of elite sports people, all of these key works are relevant and Damian McDonald, Olympic cyclist and Commonwealth Games Gold Medal winner, was no exception.
+They usually have an enormous amount of energy as well.
+One of the astrological aspects that determines sporting greatness and a sporting prowess is that of Mars and Pluto.
+Some of the words used describe such people are: Super human strength, Extraordinary force and vigour Great self confidence, Attainment of success through excess effort, Obsession to work And when one thinks about the success of elite sports people, all of these key works are relevant and Damian McDonald, Olympic cyclist and Commonwealth Games Gold Medal winner, was no exception.

 His natal chart has the classic Mars/Pluto aspect of achieving sporting greatness and although he did not get to win gold at an Olympic Games, he did manage gold at the Commonwealth Games, in Victoria Canada in 1994, as part of a four man, time trial team.

 He went on to win gold at the inaugural Malaysian Tour de Langkawi in 1996, and also represented Australia at the 1996 Summer Olympics in Atlanta.